Care & Repair

 NewTexEco

-Care & Repair is part of the broader NewTexEco community at ArtEZ University of the Arts.
+Care & Repair is part of the broader NewTexEco research community at ArtEZ University of the Arts.
 Within this community, ArtEZ collaborates with the Amsterdam University of Applied Sciences, Saxion University of Applied Sciences, and around thirty partners on the transition toward a circular textile chain, with design as the driving force.

-Photo by BvOF, 2025
+Photo: BvOF, 2025

 4 March 2026